Mega Millions Participating States

 Mega Millions is available to play in 47 jurisdictions, including Washington D.C. and the U.S. Virgin Islands.
 Select a state or jurisdiction from the map below to see facts and figures regarding Mega Millions there, from how much tax you can expect to pay on your winnings to how the lottery’s revenue is distributed.

 The Arizona Lottery sold its first lottery ticket on July 1st, 1981.
-Though Arizona hasn’t yet seen a Mega Millions jackpot winner, it has been home to six second-place winners over the last six years, each of whom have won $1 million or more!
+Arizona only recently crowned its first Mega Millions jackpot winners, but prior to that had been home to multiple second-place winners, each of whom have won $1 million or more!

 The Arizona Lottery uses some proceeds from ticket sales to fund organisations and programs in higher education, health, conservation and economic development – with the University Bond alone receiving around $40 million per year, and The Arizona State General Fund around $120 million.